 Jonathan joined Watsi on July 8th, 2013.
-Eleven months ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jonathan's most recent donation supported Thein, a 45-year-old man from Burma, to fund a wound debridement to save his foot.
+One year ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation supported Johanna, a newborn baby girl from Colombia, to fund clubfoot treatment so she can grow up healthy.

 Thein is a 45-year-old man from who lives with his mother and two younger brothers in Burma.
 He and his brothers are day laborers, but unfortunately, Thein had to stop working after a foot injury.
 In his free time, he likes to help by cleaning their house.
 In August 2021, Thein was cleaning a fish pond when he injured his right foot.
 At home, his foot became itchy and when he woke up the next day, he saw a small blister and some swelling.
 He visited two different clinics, but the oral medications and the injections he received did not help.
 At the third clinic he went to, a doctor applied an ointment to his foot which was turning black and becoming more itchy.
 The doctor told him they would have to amputate his foot if the ointment did not work.
 Luckily, a neighbor referred Thein to our medical partner, Burma Children Medical Fund (BCMF), just in time.
 On September 14th, doctors at BCMF's care center will perform a wound debridement procedure to treat the infection in his foot.
 Now, Thein needs help raising $694 to fund his procedure.
 Thein shared, "my mother is worried about me because if my right foot is amputated, I will not be able to take care of her in the future.
 When I recover, I will try to work and support my family."